 With her solo works Mira is interested in exploring the borderline of dance and circus through movement based practices, musicality and poetic motion in search of new and fusion-like perspectives.

-As a first-time filmmaker, she has written and produced the short film OMI (2020), which has gained international acknowledgement for its experimental kind.
+Besides performing, Mira develops also projects with video, such as the short dance/ circus film OMI (2020), which has gained international recognition for its experimental kind.

 PROXIMITY SEPARATES, DISTANCE CONNECTS

 During the pandemic, people have become accustomed to safety distances and remote connections.
 Combining circus art and video manipulation, Perto - the name is Portuguese and means 'near' - ponders imaginatively and inventively how people can be close to each other and far apart at the same time.

 Combining live video projections with performances is no longer new, but they are rarely incorporated as an integral part of a show.
 Perto takes advantage of the video in a way that is reminiscent of the magic of an early silent film.